 Support for Aboriginal and Torres Strait Islander women

 The Women’s acknowledges the strength and resilience of Aboriginal and Torres Strait Islander people – the first peoples and custodians of the land, rivers and sea.
-We recognise the fundamental significance of cultural traditions, beliefs and connection to Country, family and community for the health and wellbeing of Aboriginal and Torres Strait Islander women and families.
+We recognise the fundamental significance of cultural traditions, beliefs and connection to Country, family and community for health and wellbeing.

 The Women’s is taking all advised precautions regarding the novel coronavirus (COVID-19) while providing the highest level of culturally safe care.